Environment, Population, and Health

 The East-West Center conducts basic and applied research on critical population and health issues facing the Asia-Pacific region, offers professional education and training, and facilitates the exchange of information among policymakers, program managers, and scholars.
 The objective is to improve understanding of how social, economic, cultural, political, and environmental conditions interact with demographic and health trends and to contribute to the formulation of effective population, health, and development policies and programs.

-Current research focuses on three important concerns:
+Current research focuses on four important concerns:

-Macroeconomic aspects of population change.
+Population Change and Economic Growth.
 Changes in fertility and mortality can have profound economic effects on a society through changes in the population age structure….

-Changing families in Asia and the United States.
+Changing Families in Asia and the United States.
 This project examines new patterns of family formation, roles of family members, and the relationship between work and family life….

 Over the years, scholars at the East-West Center have also conducted research on:

-Asia's transition from high to low fertility.
+Asia's Transition from High to Low Fertility.
 In recent years, fertility research at the East-West Center focused on the causes and consequences of very low fertility in many Asian countries….

-Population and health in China.
+Population and Health in China.
 Researchers at the East-West Center have worked closely with national partners in China to study the causes, consequences, and policy implications of emerging population and health issues….

 In conjunction with these areas of research, East-West Center specialists in population and health have coordinated several training and outreach activities.
 These include: